Gumboot Soup

 Gumboot Soup is the thirteenth studio album by Australian psychedelic rock band King Gizzard & the Lizard Wizard.
-It was released on 31 December 2017 by Flightless.
+It was released on 31 December 2017 by Flightless Records in Australia, ATO Records in the United States, and Heavenly Recordings in Europe.
 The album is the final of five albums released by the band in 2017.
 The artwork was designed by longtime band collaborator Jason Galea.

 Background

 Stu Mackenzie stated in an interview that the album is composed of songs that didn't fit in any of the other four albums released by the band in 2017, and that the album is more song oriented than the other releases that year.
 He also stated that he worked through the Christmas period of 2017 to complete the album before the end of the year.

+Singles

+Four of the track's songs would be released as promotional singles before the album's release.
+These included All Is Known and Beginner's Luck which were released together on December 13th, 2017, Greenhouse Heat Death which was released on the 19th, and The Last Oasis which was released on the 20th.

 Track listing

 Vinyl releases have tracks 1–6 on Side A, and tracks 7–11 on Side B.

 Personnel

 Credits for Gumboot Soup adapted from liner notes.